123wowow123/chronopin/content.md

 Stock ticker ++
-show new pin added banner and clicking it will take to search page with only new pins + Show top 6 pin on main timeline with ellipsis button for show more
+show new pin added banner and clicking it will take to search page with only new pins + Show top 6 pin on main timeline with ellipsis button for show more Updated to pin where pin will have overlap cover on main page of original and show diff range pins will have line drawn infront and behind them and will show up as pin every day during the range.
+Can tag sections to dim other sections not part of the day.

 ML interest match to threads
 browser extention